freenas/freenas-docs/userguide/services.rst

 To configure this scenario:

 #.
 Create a ZFS dataset for each user in
-    :menuselection:`Storage --> Volumes`.
+    :menuselection:`Storage --> Pools`.
-    Click an existing
-    :menuselection:`ZFS volume --> Create ZFS Dataset`
-    and set an appropriate quota for each dataset.
+    Click an existing pool, then click :guilabel:`Create ZFS Dataset` and set an appropriate quota for each dataset.
 Repeat this process to create a dataset for every user that needs access to the FTP service.

 #.
-If you are not using AD or LDAP, create a user account for each
-    user in
+When not using either :ref:`Active Directory` or :ref:`LDAP`,
-    :menuselection:`Account --> Users --> Add User`.
+    create a user account for each user in :menuselection:`Account --> Users --> Add User`.
     For each user, browse to the dataset created for that user in the :guilabel:`Home Directory` field.
 Repeat this process to create a